← All posts

 What the patio reviewer wants to see:

-Timeline: Variable.
-Toronto: apply by spring for that summer's service.
-The lower bound is roughly 4 weeks once the application is complete; the upper bound depends on whether the city is processing the annual batch.
+Timeline: Variable and seasonal.
+In Toronto, apply by spring for that summer's service.
+The window depends on whether the city is processing the annual batch, so file early if a patio is part of your concept.

-The Alcohol and Gaming Commission of Ontario — the provincial liquor licensing body — handles liquor licenses.
-Once you have your municipal occupancy permit, you can apply.
+The Alcohol and Gaming Commission of Ontario (AGCO) is the provincial licensing body for liquor sales.

-Every city issues a business license for restaurants — Toronto's Eating Establishment Class, equivalents in Mississauga, Vaughan, Markham, Richmond Hill, Brampton, Oakville.
-It's the last formal step.
+Every city issues a business licence for restaurants — Toronto's Eating or Drinking Establishment licence (city page here), with equivalents in Mississauga, Vaughan, Markham, Richmond Hill, Brampton, Oakville.

-1. File everything in the same week.
-Building, sign, patio (if seasonal), and liquor go in together.
-The slow ones cook while you build.
+1. File the parallel approvals in the same week.
+Building, sign, patio (if seasonal), and AGCO planning go in together.
+The slow ones cook while construction moves.

 3. Lock the equipment list before drawings get drawn.
 The hood, the fresh-air system, and the gas load all flow from the cooking line.
 Changing equipment after drawings are stamped restarts the clock.